numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 Detailed description
 --------------------

-The CPU-specific are mapped to unversal intrinsics which are similar for all x86 SIMD variants, ARM SIMD variants etc. For example, the NumPy universal intrinsic ``npyv_load_u32`` maps to:
+The CPU-specific are mapped to universal intrinsics which are similar for all x86 SIMD variants, ARM SIMD variants etc. For example, the NumPy universal intrinsic ``npyv_load_u32`` maps to: